 I had the opportunity recently to tour their call center operations at the Perryville prison.
 What surprised me most during my visit is how much the women knew about technology and business, and how much education many of them had.
 I listened in on a few of their outbound calls and was impressed by their level of knowledge about the client they were calling, how effortlessly they were able to interact with and recognize the client’s specific needs, and how easily they directed the client to exactly the right product.
 You can tell these women are trained extensively in their clients’ business and technology infrastructure.

 Touring Perryville underscored what a great fit Televerde is for the GISC, and the important role impact sourcing can play in employment today and in the future.
 Impact sourcing is a business practice where companies prioritize suppliers that intentionally hire and provide career development opportunities to people with limited prospects for formal employment.
 There are many benefits that come with this approach, including access to a broader talent pool, lower attrition and stronger employee engagement.
 But what I appreciate most is that this business practice offers disadvantaged people the opportunity to start a career that leads to financial independence, growth and fulfillment.
 This is something Televerde has been committed to and accomplishing for the past 25 years with a population that is severely stigmatized.
-The fact they’ve been able to produce the results they have, which you can read about here, is a strong example of how business can operate as a force for good, while continuing to build strong client relationships.
+The fact they’ve been able to produce the results they have is a strong example of how business can operate as a force for good, while continuing to build strong client relationships.